plankobostjan/fileCleaner/README.md

 <b>BUT:</b><br>
   I don't guarantee that it will work for you.
 I'm also not responsible for damage (lost files, ...) that this program my cause.

 Program does not permanently delete files.
-It send them to trash.
+It sends them to trash.

 <b>First run</b><br>
   When you run the program for the first time, you need to run <b>python fileCleaner.py -d</b> to create file with file endings.
 File is create in same folder where program itself is located.